 “We have … distributed your URL and questions to the full RSWG mailing list and asked our members to respond in their individual or organizational capacity”.

-While any responses will now be too late for the report that I’m working on about REDD safeguards, I look forward to receiving replies to the 10 questions from the members of the RSWG.
+REDD-Monitor looks forward to receiving replies to the 10 questions from the members of the RSWG.
 I will post any responses I receive (in full and unedited) on REDD-Monitor.